Software-Practise/front-end-intern-management/README.md

 # Intern Management Application

 The main aim of this project is to develop and design a functional prototype of an Internship Management Dashboard for Career Services at Northwest Missouri State University.
-The core functionality will be ti maintain the records of the students who have applied for internship.
-As well as help students regarding the enrollment process by providing instruction manuals, and an application form which can be easily accessible by the students-on-students tab.
-Once done with the application the administration will be notified and the student can check for the status of approval.
+The core functionality will be to maintain the records of the students who have applied for internships.
+As well as help students regarding the enrollment process - providing instruction manuals, and an application form which can be easily accessible by the students-on-students tab.
+Once done with the application, the administration will be notified and the student can check for the status of approval.